-- For the beer cheese sauce: In a small bowl, stir together 1 tablespoon evaporated milk and cornstarch to make a slurry.
-Set aside.
+- For the beer cheese sauce: In a small bowl, whisk together 1 tablespoon evaporated milk and the cornstarch to make a slurry.

 - In a large saucepan, heat the remaining evaporated milk and beer until hot but not boiling.
 Stir in the cornstarch slurry, cheese, and salt until smooth.
 Cook for 3-5 minutes or until thickened, stirring often.

-- To assemble nachos: Arrange pierogies on a large plate.
+- Arrange pierogies on a large plate.
 Top with the kielbasa mixture, beer cheese sauce, sour cream, green onion, and pickled jalapenos.